 - ☐ Eagle Creek Trail

-NOTE: Most of the Gorge is closed due to the Eagle Creek Fire damage.
-The exits off the highway are all closed.
-They are hoping to reopen in the Spring of 2018.
+NOTE: Some of the Gorge is still closed due to the Eagle Creek Fire damage.

 - ☐ Bald Mountain Hike (2.0 mi RT, 550 ft, easy)